17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Wander under rounded archways, around the elaborate halls of Mission San Jose, and into the lovely church.
 As you peer up at the ornate rose window, it’ll be clear why this is allegedly the most photographed window in the world.

-Mission San Jose has free guided tours led by park rangers.
-Whether you take part in a tour or explore by yourself, the rangers are knowledgeable about the history of the mission and are more than glad to answer any questions you have.
+When we visited Mission San Jose, we hopped on one of the free guided tours led by park rangers.
+Whether you take part in a tour or explore by yourself, the rangers are knowledgeable about the history of the mission.
+In our experience, they’re more than glad to answer any questions you have.

-If you’re interested, this church still holds mariachi mass on Sundays.
+If you’re interested, we learned on our visit that this church still holds a mariachi mass on Sundays.

 Mission San Juan